miguelpernudo/miguelpernudo/README.md

 ## 🏗️ Projects

-### 🐹 Fossorial (WIP)
+### 🗝️ ZEPKA (WIP)
-**Single packet authorization for remote services.**
+**Zero-trust Engine for Port-Knocking Access**
-Zero trust based in secrets, modern port-knocking and post-quantum encryption.
+A modernization of the traditional port-knocking and its drawbacks.
+A token-based remote authentication system designed to validate sessions and TCP communications, avoiding the need to modify firewall rules associated with the IP address.

 ## 🖥️ Homelabs